 Clean Trash on Everest

-While very little is being done to prevent throngs of people from flocking to the world’s highest peak each spring, removing trash and human waste from the mountain has become an annual event.
+While very little is being done to prevent throngs of people from flocking to Mount Everest, the world’s highest peak, each spring, removing trash and human waste from the mountain has become an annual event.
 This year, those efforts will be led by the Nepali military, which will send a team to scour the peak’s loft flanks.

 Spring Cleaning in the Himalaya

-One of the teams that will be heading to the Himalaya this season is a group of 43 Nepali soldiers, who are tasked with removing as much Everest trash as they can find and carry out.
-In 2019, 14 sherpas were able to dispose of more than 10,386 kg (22,897 pounds) of waste on their own, so expectations are set quite high for this year.
+One of the teams that will be heading to the Himalaya this season is a group of 43 Nepali soldiers, who are tasked with removing as much Everest trash, human waste and dead bodies as they can find and carry out.
+In 2019, a Nepal government expedition to Everest collected 11 tons of garbage and four bodies found in melting snow.
+A clean-up team of 20 Sherpa climbers collected five tons of garbage from different camps sites above the base camp and another six tons from the areas below, according to Dandu Raj Ghimire, Nepal’s Department of Tourism Director-General.
+So expectations are set quite high for this year’s clean up expedition.

-Much of the garbage that is found on Everest consists of discarded food containers and wrappers, along with discarded gear such as clothing and tents.
-At higher altitudes there are also a high number of depleted oxygen bottles left behind by previous climbers.
+Much of the garbage that is found on Everest base camp consists of discarded food containers and wrappers, along with discarded gear such as clothing and abandoned tents.
+At higher altitudes there are also a high number of depleted bottles and empty oxygen cylinders left behind by previous climbers.
 The non-perishable items that are recovered are flown by helicopter back to Kathmandu, where the trash is turned over to a recycling plant.

 An Unprecedented Clean Up on Five Peaks

-While the trash on Everest has become a well-publicized issue, Nepal’s most famous mountain isn’t the only one that is facing environmental challenges.
+While the pounds of trash left on Mount Everest has become a well-publicized issue, Nepal’s most famous mountain isn’t the only one that is facing environmental challenges in the Himalayan region.
 Since the rise of commercial climbing in the mid-1990s, many of the country’s popular climbing peaks have seen a significant influx of visitors.
-As a result, those mountains became increasingly polluted, creating a poor legacy for the mountaineering community.
+As a result, the natural environment of the mountains became increasingly polluted, creating a poor legacy for the mountaineering community.

 The peaks that are a part of this cleaning effort were chosen for several reasons, not the least of which is their location.
 All six of the mountains that are targeted for clean up can be found a relatively short distance from one another.
 That makes coordinating the logistics of the operation much easier, while still having the greatest impact possible.